-The GoHenry prepaid debit card is a great way to help monitor what your child spends money on within apps.
+The GoHenry prepaid debit card for kids & teen debit card are a great way to help monitor what your child spends money on within apps.
 The parental controls in your GoHenry app let you track your child's spending with instant notifications.
 You can also put limits on how much your child can spend.
 Plus, your child can only spend money that's already loaded onto their GoHenry prepaid debit card, helping make sure that they don't accidentally spend too much.

 Our in-app Money Missions also help teach your children about financial responsibility.
 These are fun bite-sized lessons and quizzes on a wide range of subjects including spending wisely, saving habits, money safety, and more — all of which can help your child make smart spending decisions when it comes to in-app purchases.